Terms of a real estate contract often involve special stipulation and "contingencies" that dictate the conditions of the purchase agreement.

 1. Inspection Contingency

-We already touched on an inspection contingency, but it’s worth noting that it has become so commonplace that the vast majority of sellers simply expect it.
+An inspection period is often known as a "due diligence" period in most states.
+This contingency has become so commonplace that the vast majority of sellers expect it and typical agree to it.
 Who wouldn’t want to have an expert inspect a home before they take out a mortgage to purchase it?

-Many sellers will hire their own inspectors before even putting their home on the market, just to make sure they’re not going to run into any problems.
+Some sellers will even hire their own inspectors before even putting their home on the market, just to make sure they’re not going to run into any problems.

 2. Appraisal Contingency

-Of course, buyers should be just as insistent.
+Of course, when it comes to the value of a property and the purchase price, homebuyers should also want to verify the home value.
 No one wants to spend more than they need to on anything, much less an investment as big as a home.
+If you're the seller, learn more about how to prepare for a home appraisal.

 With an appraisal contingency, the buyer is stating that they won’t pay more than the amount the appraiser values the home at.
-So, the seller either has to match it or let them opt out of the deal altogether.
+So, if the appraisal comes in lower than the contract price, the buyer has an opportunity to re-negotiate the price or terminate the contract.

-One of the reasons it’s a really good idea to get preapproved for a mortgage is because you don’t want to go to the trouble of finding your perfect home and getting an offer accepted only to learn you can’t get the loan you need to follow through.
+It's important to understand what to expect when getting a home mortgage because you don’t want to find your perfect home and get an offer accepted only to discover that you can’t get the loan you need to follow through.

 4. Title Contingency